the best restaurants in the world

 It is mandatory to have an experienced Executive Chef like Peter Chan to have a restaurant of Wing Lei’s size and to maintain its top quality awareness of both the service and the cuisine.
 There are 134 seats in the dining room and an additional 52 seats in the five private dining rooms so it is certainly not a small restaurant.
 The main dining room is dominated by a big flying crystal dragon which is composed of 90,000 Swarovski crystals and individually blown glass elements.
 The dragon is an important symbol which stands for activity, luck and happiness.
 The colour theme is mainly in red and all you expect from a top lavish Cantonese restaurant is on site.

-Wing Lei is a bit soulless in its execution and might not feel genuine for some with its typically luxury hotel style of extravagance, not so personal and sheer size, but the food is delicious and the service is impeccable so if you have the right expectations and know what you will have your meal will be a very pleasant one, indeed.
+Wing Lei is a bit soulless in its execution and might not feel genuine for some with its typically luxury hotel style of extravagance, not so personal and sheer size, but the food is delicious and the service is impeccable.

 By John